hpcaitech/ColossalAI/README.md

 ### Install From Source

 > The version of Colossal-AI will be in line with the main branch of the repository.
-Feel free to raise an issue if you encounter any problem. :)
+Feel free to create an issue if you encounter any problems. :-)

 ```shell
 git clone https://github.com/hpcaitech/ColossalAI.git